BYU-AUVSI/imaging/server/src/README.md

 `dao` Contains all the database access objects and their corresponding model classes.
 We could have used SqlAlchemy, but we were going for something lean, hence just the base postgres python connector (psycopg2) was used.

+`geolocation` Contains all code used to run the geolocation algorithm automatically on both autonomous and manually cropped images.

 `test` Contains the test code run by test.py.
-None of this code is used in a production environment
+None of this code is used in a production environment, but is used by the CI platform.

 ## Database